diana-hep/oamap/README.rst

     eccentricity_count = 0
     for star in stars:
         for planet in star.planets:
-            if planet.eccentricity is not None:
-                if planet.eccentricity.val is not None:
-                    eccentricity_count += 1
+            if planet.eccentricity is not None:             # nullable records can be None if planet.eccentricity.val is not None:     # nullable floats can be None eccentricity_count += 1
     eccentricity_count
     # 1153